GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/models/message-pinning.md

 #### Parameters

-  - time: The amount of seconds the message will be pinned.
+  - `time`: The amount of seconds the message will be pinned.